indapa/resume/Amit_Indap_resume.md

 - Implemented diverse repoitoire of analytical pipelines for long-read denovo assembly, RNA-seq, epitope prediction

+- Identified gene candidates for cell line engineering through the analysis of transcriptome profiling

+- Identified antigen candidates for in-vitro and in-vivo testing in support of vaccine development using epitope prediction, transcriptome profiling, and mutation identification

+- Developed interactive RShiny web applications for exploratory data analysis of epitope prediction data and automation of              laboratory processes

 -Awarded Upjohn Prize in recognition of going above and beyond expected job description responsibilities.

 ## Research Scientist